movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 copy.
 Subvolume roots discovered through root items are cached in the same table.
 Abort restores the saved location.
-Commit preparation now rewrites the location, generation, level, and generation-v2 fields of every dirty non-superblock root item; final root-tree and chunk-tree locations still need superblock encoding.
+Commit preparation now rewrites the location, generation, level, and generation-v2 fields of every dirty non-superblock root item.
+Final root-tree and chunk-tree locations are encoded directly in each new superblock.

 The chunk map should similarly be a mount-owned service with a lock and stable references.
 A raw `bm_chunks` pointer copied into a stack root will not remain